evalink talos

 HEAD is almost identical to GET, except without the response body.
 Unlike GET, however, the server does not transmit the actual data.
 In other words, if GET /alarms delivers a list of alarms, then HEAD /alarms will make the same request, but won't get back the list of alarms.

-You can find more information about the basic HTTP Methods in the following link.
+You can find more information about the basic HTTP Methods in the following .